sio-doh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 const personAge = <p> {age}</p>
 ```

-As you can see in the above example, it is possible to do some arithmetic calculation and ternary operations.
+As you can see in the example above, it is possible to do some arithmetic calculations and ternary operations.

-##### Injecting an array to JSX Element
+##### Injecting an array to a JSX Element

-To give example for an array, let us change the HTML, CSS, JavaScript an array and inject it to the main JSX element below.
-We will cover in much detail in rendering lists section.
+To give an example for an array, let us change the HTML, CSS, JavaScript to an array and inject it to the main JSX element below.
+We will cover more in much detail later, in rendering lists section.

 ```js
 const techs = ['HTML', 'CSS', 'JavaScript']